 A consortium agreement is an agreement between two colleges/universities to recognize your registration at each location for financial aid purposes.
 It also certifies only one of the two institutions can administer Title IV and State financial aid.

-This Consortium Agreement refers to the two colleges/universities as the "Home Campus" and the "Host Institution:"
+This Consortium Agreement refers to the two colleges/universities as the "Home Institution" and the "Host Institution:"

 The Home Institution is the school where the student is fully matriculated and from which he/she will earn a degree.